 - As part of our audit of the basic financial statements, we reviewed and tested the Agency's system of internal accounting control to the extent we considered necessary to evaluate the system as required by generally accepted auditing standards.
 The accounting records were properly maintained and the accounting and internal control structure was adequate. - Other Audit Comments: - Collateral Agency funds are commingled with the City of Coos Bay's Oregon State Treasury Local Government Investment Pool and money market accounts.
 Investments in the Oregon State Treasury Local Government Investment Pool and money market accounts are made under the provisions of ORS 294.810.
 Funds held in the Oregon State Treasury Local Government Investment Pool are in the City of Coos Bay's name and are not subject to the collateralization requirements of ORS 295.015.
-Balances on deposit with financial institutions were fully secured and collateralized during the year ended June 30, 2004, in accordance with requirements of ORS 295.015. - Indebtedness The Agency has not exceeded its legal debt limitations as provided by ORS 457.420. - Insurance and Fidelity Bonds We have examined the Agency's insurance and fidelity bond coverages at June 30, 2004 and ascertained that such policies appeared to be in force as of that date and appeared to comply with legal requirements.
+Balances on deposit with financial institutions were fully secured and collateralized during the year ended June 30, 2005, in accordance with requirements of ORS 295.015. - Indebtedness The Agency has not exceeded its legal debt limitations as provided by ORS 457.420. - Insurance and Fidelity Bonds We have examined the Agency's insurance and fidelity bond coverages at June 30, 2005 and ascertained that such policies appeared to be in force as of that date and appeared to comply with legal requirements.
 We do not express an opinion as to the adequacy of the insurance policies since we are not trained to do so.
 The agency has complied with the provisions of ORS 221.903 regarding the bonding of Agency personnel. - Investments Agency funds are commingled with the City of Coos Bay's cash and investment accounts.
-The Agency is in compliance with legal requirements pertaining to investment of public funds. - Budget We reviewed the preparation, adoption, and execution of the budget for the current year and the preparation and adoption of the budget for the ensuing year.
-The Agency has complied with statutory requirements for the current 2003-2004 and ensuing 2004-2005 fiscal years' budgets.
+The Agency was in compliance with legal requirements pertaining to investment of public funds, as of, and during the fiscal year ended June 30, 2005. - Budget We reviewed the preparation, adoption, and execution of the budget for the current year and the preparation and adoption of the budget for the ensuing year.
+The Agency has complied with statutory requirements for the current 2004-2005 and ensuing 2005-2006 fiscal years' budgets.
 The resolution authorizing appropriations for each fund sets the level by which expenditures cannot legally exceed appropriations.
 The levels of control are materials and services, capital outlay, transfers, and debt service.